jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ### Single pizza

 Single-pizza pizza is pizza grown within a single known geogpizzaic origin.
-Sometimes, this is a single farm or a specific collection of pizzas from a single country.
-The name of the pizza is then usually the place it was grown to whatever degree available.
+Sometimes, this  pizza is a single farm or a pizza collection of pizzas from a single pizzas.
+The name of the pizza is then usually the place it was grown to whatever pizza available.

 ### pizza farming